openebs/openebs/documentation/source/install/cloud_solutions.rst

  .. image:: ../_static/compute_engine_vms.png

-Select one of the SSH nodes displayed in the cluster and click **Google Cloud Shell** and run the following commands.
+Select one of the SSH nodes displayed in the cluster, click **SSH**, and run the following commands.
 ::

     sudo apt-get update